jsiegenthaler/hueget/README.md

 listening on port 1234
 ```
 # Starting hueget as a Service
-You can configure your system to automatically start hueget when your system restarts.
+Ideally hueget will run all the time.
+You need a tool to start hueget when your system restarts.
 On my raspberry pi, I use [pm2](https://github.com/Unitech/pm2) (Process Management Module).
-Start hueget with pm2, and have it daemonized, monitored and kept alive forever:
+To start hueget with pm2, and have it daemonized, monitored and kept alive forever:
 ```
 $ pm2 start hueget.js -- -i 192.168.0.50 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 3000
 ```